 The Christmas season is my favorite time of year because I’m a Christian and love celebrating my Savior.
 It also doesn’t hurt that I get to wear my hostess hat almost 24/7 during the holiday season.
 Between gift wrapping, gift giving, cooking, decorating, getting dressed up, and throwing parties, what’s not to love?
 As a foodie and cook, I can attest that these are dream gifts to get and the prices range from stocking stuffer to show stopper so that there’s something for everyone!
 I love to shop but am also a bargain hunter and trying to ball on a budget.
 I reconcile these things by shopping sales often and buying out of season.
 I sometimes store gifts away for months!
 This isn’t the way for everyone, though, and, try as I might, I can never avoid shopping before a holiday.
 I do my best to avoid the crowds and order online when possible.
-With that in mind, I’ve made sure that many of these items can be found online and I’ve linked them so all you really have to do is scroll and shop!
+With that in mind, I’ve made sure that many of these items can be found online and I’ve linked them in this gift guide for foodies so all you really have to do is scroll and shop!

 1. KitchenAid Stand Mixer: This is the big-ticket item that every cook wants.
 It’s both functional and a statement piece for your counter top and comes with attachments for everything from pasta to bread.
 I recommend this one for mom or someone else near that level of specialness to you.